 We've got Answers.
 Ask Phil

 By all reports China is one of the safer destinations of the world for solo female travellers.
-Just take the usual precautions, be sensible about your safety... read more »over 2 years ago
+Just take the usual precautions, be sensible about your safety... read more »almost 3 years ago